sethshober/learnJS/final/basics.md

 ###Statements

 The majority of code you write in JavaScript, or any other language for that matter, is in the form of statements and expressions.
 So what are they?
-In a computer language, a group of words, numbers, and operators that performs a specific task is a statement, which is made up of expressions, which is something that produces a value.
+In a computer language, a group of words, numbers, and operators that performs a specific task is a statement.
+A statement is made up of expressions, which are evaluated to produce a value.
 Essentially statements are instructions to be executed, most of which are probably expressions.
 Here is a basic example of a statement:

 <?prettify?>
 ```